The first white dwarf debris disk observed by JWST: Discussion and outlook

 The near-infrared lightcurves shown in Figure\,\ref{figureLightcurve} are broadly consistent with the model proposed to explain the infrared behaviour of the system \citep{Swan2021}.
 The observational baseline covers thousands of orbital periods, throughout which the flux from the circumstellar debris appears to have closely approximated the $1/t$ decay that is characteristic of a collisional cascade.
 Notably, the decay appears to be towards the pre-outburst level, rather than the photospheric flux, suggesting that the pre-outburst level represents a long-term minimum.
 If that is the case, then there may be a constant source of optically thin dust, perhaps via Poynting--Robertson (PR) drag operating on debris previously scattered onto wider orbits \citep{Malamud2021}, or optically thick dust may be present in a stable geometric configuration \citep{Jura2003}.
 Indeed, while the infrared excesses of dusty white dwarfs are typically variable, none have been observed to fade completely, suggesting that a long-term minimum is a common characteristic of these systems.

 The two-blackbody model used to characterise the spectral energy distribution of the star and circumstellar dust is crude but useful, providing a good fit to the continuum below {8\,\micron}.
-The cooler component representing the dust shows a small but significant increase in temperature between the two MIRI spectra.
-This may reflect a change in the radial distribution of dust, for example by optically thin dust migrating inwards, or by a change in the ratio of emission from two spatially distinct populations of dust.
-The latter possibility would be consistent with the presence of a stable population of dust interior to the debris being ground down by collisions.
-Future work will refine these ideas, as the data should be sufficient to distinguish between different configurations for the circumstellar debris, for example circular or elliptical disks \citep{Dennihy2016}, allowing a more robust determination of the system parameters.
+The cooler component representing the dust shows a small but significant increase in temperature between the two MIRI epochs.
+This variation in the shape of the spectral energy distribution might reflect a radial reconfiguration of the dust, or a change in the grain-size distribution, but a more detailed model is required to explore these ideas.
+For example, the data should be sufficient to distinguish between different orbital configurations for the circumstellar debris, such as circular or elliptical disks \citep{Dennihy2016}, allowing a more robust determination of the system parameters.

 Beyond {8\,\micron}, the observed spectrum departs from the blackbody continuum, showing a prominent emission feature due to silicates.
 Every white dwarf observed spectroscopically at these wavelengths shows such a feature, although its strength and morphology vary between systems \citep[][figure 6]{farihi2016}.
 The target shows a relatively modest feature compared to some of its peers, which is interesting as it is the only debris disk with gaseous emission that has been observed with mid-infrared spectroscopy.
 Systems with such gas features tend to be more variable at 3--{5\,\micron} than other dusty white dwarfs, and are thus inferred to host the most collisionally active disks \citep{Swan2021}, yet it appears that high activity does not necessarily translate to large masses of small, optically thin dust particles.